-This was a totally fun day, snorkeling in the Koh Rang National Park with BB Divers.
+This was a totally fun day, snorkeling in the Koh Rang National Park with BB Divers (unfortunately BB is no longer operating on Koh Mak).
 They have offices on Koh Chang, Kood, and Mak.
 In Koh Mak, they have a really roomy, wooden orange boat.
 The day was a relaxing 9 am to 3 pm day with three stops for snorkel.
 All equipment, drinks and lunch are included.
 The day out cost 1000 Baht and a 200 Baht entry fee for the park.
 Highly recommended.

 How To Get Around

 Motorbike is the best way to get around.
 The roads are good and there are virtually no cars on the road, just the other occasional motorbike.
 The motorbike give you ultimate flexibility and it is a lot of fun and relaxing.
 I rented for CocoMak Cape Resort.
 List price is 300 Baht a day, on my third stay I negotiated for 200 Baht a day.
 You can also rent bikes “in town” for 200-250 Baht a day.

 I have to give big props to Koh Mak for the taxis, which are songthaews (pickups with seating in the back).
 The cost is 100 Baht per person during the day and 150 Baht per person at night anywhere on the island.
 Anyone who has been to Samui or Phuket will breathe a sigh of relief over this reasonable fee compared to the taxi mafia on the big islands.

 How To Get There